Academic Catalog

 Degree Programs

-The Johnson College of Business and Economics offers programs leading to the degree of Bachelor of Science in Business Administration with majors in accounting, economics and finance, entrepreneurship and innovation, logistics and supply chain management, management, and marketing.
+The Johnson College of Business and Economics offers programs leading to the degree of Bachelor of Science in Business Administration with majors in Accounting, Economics and Finance, Logistics and Supply Chain Management, Management, and Marketing.
 Students may pursue more than one Business Administration major.
 The college also offers a Bachelor of Applied Science in Business Administration.

 All Johnson College students are required to take the specified general education courses.
 Once students select a major, all students then take a common business and economics core sequence, spanning the full range of business functions.